Overlos/MillikanAnalysis/README.md

 *********************************************************************************************************************************

-In this repository you wìll find a makefile, two *.cxx* files and one *.h* file.
+In this repository you wìll find a makefile, two *.cxx* files, one *.h* file and one *.dat* test file.

+The test file contains a series of fake charge values which return a parabola having a minimun in 1.60438e-19 at maximun precision.

+You can test the software with this data set, varying the range and the precision.

 MAKEFILE